Introducing Violin for Adults

 Let’s start by getting rid of the myth: if you want to play the violin you don’t have to start at an early age.
 True, if you want to be the next Maxim Vengerov, Anne-Sophie Mutter or Nigel Kennedy it helps if you begin quite young, but at the New School we believe that students at any age can learn to play the violin, and play it well.
 All it takes is time…and commitment.

-Designed especially for adult beginners, Waltons New School of Music’s Introducing Violin for Adults course covers posture, holding the violin and bow, basic technique, scales, pieces and ensemble playing.
+Designed especially for adult beginners, Waltons New School of Music’s Introducing Violin for Adults course covers a range of important skills, including posture, holding the violin and bow, basic technique, scales, pieces and ensemble playing.
 Classes, though relaxed and enjoyable, are designed to build your skills methodically and thoroughly.
 By the end of the course you will have learned some essentials of reading and performing music on this magnificent instrument.